Guillaume de Lamboy, Baron of Cortesheim: Life

 De Lamboy was born in Kortessem, or Corteshem, then part of the Spanish Netherlands, now Limburg, Belgium.
 His parents were Guillaume II de Lamboy, whose family settled near Liège during the 14th century, and Marghareth de Méan.

 His father belonged to the Catholic, French-speaking Walloon nobility loyal to the Habsburg rulers of Spain, and the Holy Roman Empire.

 Lamboy's sister, Anne Catherine (1609-1675), was Abbess of Herkenrode Abbey, from 1653 until her death.
 He married Sybilla von Boyneburg, (died 1687), daughter of Johann von Bemmelburg zu Boyneburgk, governor of Innsbruck.
 They had four daughters and a son, Johann de Lamboy (died 1669).

-Together with Cardinal von Harrach, Archbishop of Prague, Sybilla helped establish an Ursuline convent in Prague.
-Its church, St. Voršily (Czech), or St Ursula, was completed in 1672, and is considered an important example of Baroque architecture.
+Together with Cardinal Harrach, Archbishop of Prague, Sybilla helped establish an Ursuline convent in Prague.
+Its church, the Church of St. Ursula, was completed in 1672, and is considered an important example of Baroque architecture.

 Career

 Lamboy's military career began in 1619, when he served under Bucquoy (1571-1621), commander of the Imperial army sent to suppress the Bohemian Revolt.
 Lamboy became Colonel during the 1620s.
 His first notable presence was at the Battle of Lützen where he went into a brief Swedish captivity after valorous fighting.

 Over the next year, he fought in Saxony and Thuringia under Holk and Gallas.
 In 1634, Lamboy signed both of the Pilsener Revers that assured the Imperial supreme commander Wallenstein of the loyalty of his officers.
 Only four days later, Lamboy published the Imperial Mandate in Prague that banished Wallenstein.
 Emperor Ferdinand II rewarded Lamboy by promoting him to the rank of Generalwachtmeister and elevating him to the status of Freiherr of the Empire.
-Furthermore, he received Walleinstein's former estate of Arnau.
+Furthermore, he received Walleinstein's former estate of Arnau (Hostinné).

 In 1635, he commanded Imperial troops at the siege of Hanau, which was relieved after nine months in June 1636, an event commemorated for.
 Afterwards, he participated in the Imperial campaign into Burgundy under Matthias Gallas.
 The Imperial vanguard under Lamboy and the Lorrain army under Duke Charles relieved the Siege of Dole and chased the French besiegers until Dijon.
 Lamboy captured the border fortress Verdun-sur-le-Doubs in August but was later criticised by Gallas for abandoning it after one week.
 Pushed back by Bernard of Saxe-Weimar, Lamboy and Lorraine joined forces with Gallas' main army and took part in a futile offensive in late autumn 1636.
 After a costly retreat across the Rhine, Lamboy served the next years in the Spanish Netherlands.